 Let him kiss me with the kisses of his mouth—for your love is better than wine.~Song of Solomon 1:2 NKJV

-A kiss…what’s in a kiss?
+What’s in a kiss?
 Divine love is in a kiss if it’s from your Bridegroom Jesus Christ.

-Song of Solomon is an often misunderstood book and rarely read because we don’t know how to interpret its passionate phrases and subject matter.
-If we do read it, we pass off the phrases as being useful for marriages, but nothing else.
-Or, we try to ignore it.
-That’s what I did.
-But, I was doing a cover-to-cover Bible read-through, and Song of Solomon was smack-dab in the middle.
+Song of Solomon is an often-misunderstood book and rarely read because we don’t know how to interpret its passionate phrases and subject matter.
+If we do read it, we pass it off as being useful for marriages, but nothing else.
+Or we try to ignore the book altogether.
+That’s what I did at first.
+But I was doing a cover-to-cover Bible read-through, and Song of Solomon was smack-dab in the middle.

 Copyright 2021: The Bridegroom’s Kiss: Diane Virginia: All Rights Reserved